6daniel32/WorkshopInvoicer/README.md

 ## Executing tasks in your environment

+1. Execute "docker compose run --rm composer <command>" and you will execute a composer command

-1. Execute "docker compose run --rm phpunit" and you will test your code
+2. Execute "docker compose run --rm phpunit" and you will test your code

-2. Execute "docker compose run --rm composer install" and you will install the dependencies
+3. Execute "docker compose run --rm composer install" and you will install the dependencies

+4. Execute "docker compose run --rm composer dump-autoload" to refresh the autoloader